 After "Tori and Jade's Play Date" while the credits were rolling, there was a shot of Liz Gillies about to kiss Victoria's face, while the latter was still dressed in drag.

 At the end of the play, right before they hugged, look at Tori and Jade's faces and tell me they aren't thinking about kissing each other.

-The whole episode can could be "Les Yay: The Episode".
+The whole episode could be called "Les Yay: The Episode".

 A video on theslap.com has Jade and Cat in bed together in their pajamas and under the covers.
 The camera is turned off at one point, after which Cat has somehow convinced Jade that a bunny could survive being stepped on by an elephant.